philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 honda._mileage = 'pwned';
 ```

-So how can we protect against this?
-If properties cannot be made private, how can we ensure that the state of our instances are safe from outside tampering?
+So how can we protect against bad data if properties cannot be private?
+How can we ensure that the state of our instances are safe from outside tampering?

 ### A Step Closer

-It's true that properties cannot be made private, but properties of an instance aren't the only way to manage the state of an object.
-There could be a second object that is uniquely linked to the instance that stores its private state.
+It's true that properties cannot be made private, but setting properties on an instance aren't the only way to manage its state.
+There could be another object that is uniquely linked to the instance that is responsible for storing its state.
 And this second object *could* actually be private.

 Here's an example of how that might look: